5 THINGS: on Asset Management

 Speaking of tracking, what about tying into your billing or accounting systems?
 If done right, you now have a central location to track time spent on the project AND the media associated with that project.

-While this is still a touchy subject, many facilities can benefit from having a cloud based solution, as the team may be spread out geographically.
+While this is still a touchy subject, many facilities can benefit from having a cloud-based solution, as the team may be spread out geographically.
 Can your solution be decentralized?
-Many solutions are still involve an prem solution.
+Many solutions still involve an on-prem solution.